kytta/www/content/uses.md

 ## Phone

-My daily driver is **OnePlus 7T**.
-Starting November 2022, I hate this phone.
+My daily driver is a sexy red **Asus Zenfone 10**.
+It replaced my OnePlus 7T that I started to hate after its horrible OS updates.
-The OS update made it unusable, cutting out useful features and adding weird ones instead.
-But it works, so I won't replace it until it breaks.

 I also try to run open-source software on my phone as much as possible, and I think I have more apps from F-Droid, than from the Play Store.
 Not that easy